neocotic/convert-svg/packages/convert-svg-to-jpeg/README.md

         --base-url <url>       specify base URL to use for all relative URLs in SVG --filename <filename>  specify filename for the JPEG output when processing STDIN --height <value>       specify height for JPEG
-        --scale <value>        specify scale to apply to dimensions [1] --width <value>        specify width for JPEG
+        --puppeteer <json>     specify a json object for puppeteer.launch options --scale <value>        specify scale to apply to dimensions [1] --width <value>        specify width for JPEG
         --quality <value>      specify quality for JPEG [100]